baskargroup/SEARS/README.md

 # SEARS: Shared Experiment Aggregation and Retrieval System

 SEARS (Shared Experiment Aggregation and Retrieval System) is an open-source, cloud-based platform developed to simplify and accelerate experimental data management in materials science.
 Originally created to facilitate research on doping in organic semiconductors, SEARS serves as a comprehensive digital infrastructure for data storage, retrieval, sharing, and analysis, promoting efficient collaboration among interdisciplinary teams.
+A demo of the SEARS platform is placed [here](https://iastate.box.com/s/6lug1vunq4uhnpdrsl5gxa5l3sf8hcz6)

 ## Why SEARS?